top of page

 1. Earn and learn simultaneously

-2. A varied timetable
+1. A varied timetable

 An 'alternance' schedule is agreed upon with both the institution providing the education and the funding business to ensure that juggling the two elements never becomes overwhelming.

-3. Exercise your knowledge in a professional environment
+1. Apply your knowledge in a professional environment

-4. The power of word of mouth
+1. The power of word of mouth

 Moreover, by doing an ‘alternance’, you are able to meet and network with other working professionals within your industry.
 Whether it be during meetings or during the lunch break, you are able to talk with working professionals and widen your network.
-This could be particularly beneficial for later employment opportunities and job openings.

-5. Use and advance your french
+1. Use and advance your French

 Finally, an ‘alternance’ lets you practice and improve your French proficiency in a business environment.
 Whether French is your native language or you are just a beginner, working in a professional environment will create endless opportunities to speak French and widen your vocabulary.
 This will also help grow your confidence in speaking French if you are not a native speaker.

-Here is what our HR and Pedagogical development apprentice Ellie says about her decision to do an 'alternance' with My English Sister:
+Here is what our HR and Pedagogical Development Apprentice, Ellie, says about her decision to do an 'alternance' with My English Sister:

 "I wanted to requalify with a more vocational masters course.
 I thought an alternance would be a great way to do this without adding to my student debt, giving me the chance to put my learning into practice as I go!
 Especially in a company like My English Sister, I have the freedom and support to participate in different tasks and roles that help me apply my learning"